 A top prep day and boarding school in Oxford with small pupil numbers and whopper facilities, hidden away in 70 stunning acres leading to the Cherwell River.

-Inside there’s another swimming pool (hey, why have one when you can have two?), a 22 metre monster, plus 3 squash courts, 2 Eton Fives courts and a shooting range plus a Sports Hall that’s in excellent nick.
+Inside there’s another swimming pool (because why have one when you can have two?), a 22 metre monster, plus 3 squash courts, 2 Eton Fives courts and a shooting range plus a Sports Hall that’s in excellent nick.
 The big wow building is The Salata Pavilion, with meeting rooms downstairs, a large open plan area upstairs (hello, afternoon teas) plus large balcony overlooking the school grounds and those beautiful cricket pitches.

 Plenty.
-Starting with music, the choir is a mix of both boys and staff (they recently sang at The Vatican, people – I mean, respect) and over 80 per cent of kids play an instrument here, the highest percentage I’ve encountered for a while in a school review.
+Starting with music, the choir is a mix of both boys and staff (they recently sang at The Vatican – I mean, respect) and over 80 per cent of kids play an instrument here, the highest percentage I’ve encountered for a while in a school review.
 Kids are massively free-range, and there are camping pods and wooden shacks in the woods in where the boys camp out, whatever the weather.
 Sporting wise, the school fields cricket teams from A to F – no kidding – and all boys play sport but there’s also an emphasis on finding sports all kids can excel at so on Thursdays boys can choose to have a go at something other than the main sports of rugby, football, cricket etc. On-site there’s badminton, squash, fives, table-tennis, fencing, clay-pigeon shooting, climbing, scuba diving and judo, while off-site it’s polo and sculling.

-Well, Buzzer is the school shop that sells everything from noisy toys to stationary – all the annoying gizmos that makes school fun and irritate the hell out of parents.
+Well, Buzzer is the school shop that sells everything from noisy toys to stationery – all the annoying gizmos that makes school fun and irritate the hell out of parents.
 Kids can get a ‘Golden Ticket’ of £5 to spend in Buzzer for outstanding academic success (sneaky, I like it!).
 Class sizes of 13 aren’t quirky exactly but they’re rather enticing all the same.

 THE MUDDY VERDICT

-Good for: It’s hard to know a boy this place wouldn’t suit.
+GOOD FOR: It’s hard to know a boy this place wouldn’t suit.
 It has the rolling acreage and pristine playing fields of a top country school, but happens to be a mile outside the centre of Oxford.
 It’s academic enough for the pushiest of parents but the style of teaching and huge amount of sport and extra-curricular activities mean the kids have a ball too.

 Summer Fields, Mayfield Road, Oxford OX2 7EN. summerfields.com